-The Colonial Architecture Project is limited to buildings constructed when the region was still a colony of the European power indicated.
-Thus, for example, buildings in the Thirteen Colonies, now the United States of America, are primarily pre-1783 (Treaty of Paris when the USA achieved independence) although there is a leeway of about 25 years as architects still work in a profoundly British style.
+The Colonial Architecture Project is primarily limited to buildings constructed when the region was still a colony of the European power indicated.
+Thus, for example, buildings in the Thirteen Colonies, now the United States of America, are mostly pre-1783 (Treaty of Paris when the USA achieved independence) although there is a leeway of about 25 years as architects still work in a profoundly British style.
 The same goes for buildings in Quebec from after 1763, when the region became part of the British Empire as Lower Canada.
 Thus, if you are looking for Quebec architecture remember that anything after 1763 will be found in the British Empire section under Lower Canada, even if French styles persevered for decades.
 In the case of Saint-Domingue (Haiti), I have included post-Independence architecture (after 1804) because it closely resembles models and counterparts in France and the French Antilles and architects went to Paris to train.
 This website also only includes buildings which are still standing, even if in ruins.
 We only include buildings which have been reconstructed if they are done to very high standards.
 Reconstructed buildings are always indicated in the captions.

 Our project was also inspired by the need to look at colonial architecture in a comparative way.
 People tend to be familiar with the architecture of single regions or empires, with the result that few who have studied colonial Spain consider the architecture of colonial Holland, and specialists in colonial buildings in Asia rarely look at those in Africa or the Americas.
 By providing a small number of significant views of colonial buildings from a wide variety of regions we hope to make it easier for people to find parallels and connections between the architectural traditions of many different colonies.
 These links can be related to style (e.g. Baroque, Neoclassical) but they can also relate to materials (wood, stone), building techniques (ashlar masonry, tongue-and-groove), and types of building (church, house).
 This database will create an easily accessible tool to make visual comparisons between buildings from different cultures and on different continents, demonstrating their variety but also their unity.